julien-sarik/axon/README.md

 Those methods are called by Axon framework namely the event and query buses.
 They should not be explicitly called from the application code.
 Classes defined in `query` package should be package private to enforce segregation with the `command` package.

 ## controller
 The controller interacts with Axon through the `CommandGateway` and the `QueryGateway`.
-Those are two classes that define user-friendle API to interact with the command and event buses.
+Those are two classes that define user-friendly API to interact with the command and event buses.
 The command gateway defines:
 - a `send()` method that accepts a command and returns a `CompletableFuture`